tonikelope/coronapoker/docs/ec-identity-spec.md

 | `DECK_UNVERIFIED` | otherwise clean, but some peer's proof is still verifying (bit1 alone, slow peer) | WARNING (silent: JUL + row, no popup) | `reason='DECK_UNVERIFIED'` |
 | `OK` | all present, unanimous, no flag bit set | INFO | No |

-**The hand always settles** in every case.
-Consensus is **signaletic, not gating**.
-The existing `cancelarManoYDevolverApuestas` / `MISDEAL` flow is untouched and reserved for genuine SRA-level catastrophes.
+Consensus gates durable close for `DIVERGENT`, `MISSING` and `INVALID_SIG_SEEN`.
+The engine ends transmission and skips SQL close, reset and advancement.
+It does not reverse the already-computed payout; the open SQL hand and in-memory accounting remain available for recovery. `DECK_NO_PROOF` and `DECK_UNVERIFIED` remain forensic receipt outcomes because the separate shuffle-proof gate already blocked any unverified community unlock before reveal.

 #### Why divergence is essentially proof of a malicious host

 Every action is individually Ed25519-signed by its emitter and the `H_t` chain is computed locally by each peer from the actions received over TCP.
 For two peers to reach byte-different `H_final`, the host must have sent different/omitted/reordered actions to different peers (or a serious relay bug did).
 TCP guarantees in-order delivery or breaks the connection, so packet loss manifests as a **missing** receipt, never a silently **divergent** one.
 Hence `DIVERGENT` is smoking-gun evidence of host manipulation. `MISSING` is ambiguous and treated more mildly.

-#### Why not abort on divergence
+#### Why preserve rather than refund

-Aborting would be a trivial griefing vector (any peer could rage-quit mid-river to cancel an unwanted hand).
-Settling and warning fits the friendly home-game model.
-Humans at the table discuss offline, and the strong wording of the divergent alert makes the pattern impossible to ignore.
+The payout calculation may already exist in memory when receipt consensus fails.
+Refunding or settling again would risk double movement.
+The safe response is to stop, leave the durable hand open, retain its accounting and recover or investigate from that single state.

 ### 6.4 User-facing messaging

 The Crupier log shows one of the verification outcomes at hand close.
-On divergence / missing / invalid-sig / deck-no-proof a modal `Helpers.mostrarMensajeInformativo` is shown (none on `OK`, and none on the deliberately silent `DECK_UNVERIFIED`), and the JUL `LOGGER` records INFO / WARNING / SEVERE accordingly.
-The translatable strings live under the `game.mano_verificada_consenso`, `game.mano_verificacion_divergente`, `game.mano_verificacion_jugador_ausente`, `game.popup_verificacion_firma_invalida`, `game.popup_verificacion_divergente` and `game.popup_verificacion_ausente` keys in `messages_es.properties` / `messages_en.properties`.
+Divergence, missing receipt and invalid-signature outcomes show a modal, terminate transmission and block durable close; deck-proof receipt flags remain forensic as described above. `DECK_UNVERIFIED` stays deliberately silent.
+JUL records INFO / WARNING / SEVERE accordingly.

 ---

 ## 7. SQLite schema additions

-All additive, no existing tables touched.
-Created with `CREATE TABLE IF NOT EXISTS` on startup ([`Helpers.java`](../src/main/java/com/tonikelope/coronapoker/Helpers.java)).
+Identity and dispute tables are created with `CREATE TABLE IF NOT EXISTS` on startup ([`Helpers.java`](../src/main/java/com/tonikelope/coronapoker/Helpers.java)).
+The existing `balance` table is also migrated transactionally: null identities are rejected, legacy duplicates retain the greatest row id, and a unique `(id_hand, player)` index is installed.
+Hand creation and close then require an exact roster and strict row counts.

 ```sql
 CREATE TABLE IF NOT EXISTS known_identities (